 Four-year-olds are miniature explorers and scientists.
 Plus, they are primed for independent play!
 As a result, their developing brains need constant mental and physical stimulation, so it can be tough to keep them occupied.

 Fortunately, these Montessori-inspired things to do with a 4-year-old include some great crowd-pleasers.
 Grounded in the Montessori philosophy, these learning activities for four-year-olds are perfect for the home.

 Developmental Milestones for 4-Year-Olds

 According to the Child Mind Institute, these are the milestones to track.
-Of course, keep in mind that every child is different and will develop at his own pace.
-With that said, if you have any concerns, definitely seek out your pediatrician's opinion.
+Of course, remember that every child is different and will develop at his own pace.
+With that said, if you have any concerns, definitely seek out your pediatrician’s opinion.

-- Hops and stands on one foot up to five seconds
+- Hops and stands on one foot for up to five seconds

 - Goes upstairs and downstairs without support